wp-plugins/threewp-broadcast/readme.txt

 = Actions and filters =

 Broadcast offers some actions/filters for plugin developers with which to interact with Broadcast.
 See the main broadcast file and the include/threewp_broadcast/filter and /actions directories for documentation and live examples.

-= Premium Pack =

-The <a href="http://plainview.se/wordpress/threewp-broadcast-premium-pack/" title="Premium Pack's page on the web"><em>Broadcast Premium Pack</em></a> is an actively maintained collection of plugins that expand the functionality of Broadcast.

-For a complete list of features and more information, see <a href="http://plainview.se/wordpress/threewp-broadcast-premium-pack/" title="Premium Pack's page on the web"><em>Broadcast Premium Pack</em>'s page on the web</a>.

-Currently the Premium Pack offers:

-* Queue adds a broadcast queue which helps to broadcast posts to tens / hundreds / more blogs.
-* Send To Many broadcasts many posts to several blogs at once, instead of individually editing and broadcasting each post.
-* Views adds support for WP Types and Views content templates.

 == Installation ==